 LACC,j=10×log100,1×LPT,ACC,j+100,1×LTR,ACC,j

-Proceed to calculate LURBAN using the temperature normalized sound pressure levels LCRS,j,REF and LACC,j,REF according to the procedure of Annex 3.
+Proceed to calculate LURBAN using the temperature normalized sound pressure levels LCRS,j,REF and LACC,j,REF according to the procedure of Annex 3 paragraph 3.1.3.4.1.2.

 Figure 5a Flowchart for vehicles tested according to paragraph 3.1.2.1. of Annex 3 to this Regulation – Correction of pass-by measurements for temperature and if applicable for test track differences